ericolo/codingDiv/README.md

 `prot_prediction` keeps track of protein and ORF prediction keeping all the fasta files.

 ## Example SVG

 This is the SVG plot you should expect, here is the example run on TYLCV:
 ![alt text](https://drive.google.com/uc?export=view&id=1tjHziIe0J7N43GqA1VKhoe1I2qfTlvsa)

 ## Citation

 For a detailed description of the pipeline, and to cite us:

 CodingDiv : visualize SNP-level microdiversity to discriminate between coding and noncoding regions.
-Olo Ndela, Sasha, Yoann, Johannes Enault 2023
+Eric Olo Ndela, Alexandra Kolodyazhnaya, Yoann Fauconnet, Johannes Soeding, François Enault (2023).

 Laboratoire Microorganismes Genome & Environnement (LMGE) Clermont-Auvergne University (UCA)